List of stations in London fare zones 7–14

 Fare zones 7–9 are ancillary zones of the Travelcard and Oyster card fares scheme managed by Transport for London, used for calculating fares from some stations outside Greater London that are not in zones 4, 5 and 6.
 Travelcards are available on Oyster with validity in these zones.
-They are not included in the validity of National Rail out-boundary Travelcards unless mentioned in the Route section as "AAA LDN ZONE 7-9", and the London Area Ticketing in National Rail does not apply in these zones.

-Fare zones 10–15 (or A–F by their hexadecimal number) are for stations accepting Oyster card with fares set by National Rail train operating companies and the zones themselves are not publicised.
-The fare zones are outside Greater London, typically more than 16 mi from Piccadilly Circus.
+Stations in these zones are typically more than 16 mi from Piccadilly Circus.
+Additionally, Fare zones A–W (or 10–14) are further unpublicised zones for stations where Oyster card is accepted and fares are set by National Rail, but the full range of zonal ticketing is not available.
+Compared to the full concentric rings of zones 1–6, these zones form patches that extend into Buckinghamshire, Essex, Hertfordshire, Kent, Surrey and West Sussex.